Sechura Desert

-The Sechura Desert is a coastal desert located south of the Piura Region of Peru along the Pacific Ocean coast and inland to the foothills of the Andes Mountains.
+The Sechura Desert is a coastal desert located south of the Piura Region of Peru along the Pacific coast and inland to the foothills of the Andes Mountains.
 Its extreme aridity is caused by the upwelling of cold coastal waters and subtropical atmospheric subsidence, but it is also subject to occasional flooding during El Niño years.
 In 1728, the town of Sechura was destroyed by a tsunami and was later rebuilt in its present location.
 In 1998, runoff from flooding rivers caused the formation of a temporary lake some 145 km long filling the Bayóvar Depression.
 Short rivers flowing across the desert from the Andes support intensive irrigation-based agriculture.

 Location and extent

 Within Peru, the desert is described as the strip along the northern Pacific coast of Peru in the southern Piura and western Lambayeque regions, and extending from the coast 20.–100. km inland to the secondary ridges of the Andes Mountains.
 At its northern end near the city of Piura, the Sechura Desert transitions to the Tumbes–Piura dry forests ecoregion.
 Including much of eastern Lambayeque Region, this habitat is composed of equatorial dry forests.
 The total area of the Sechura Desert is 5000. sqkm.